SAFEGUARDING

 • physical harm when engaging with activities without adequate supervision

 The causal factors of any such harm and/or abuse can also be wide-ranging.
-For example, children can be placed at risk by family members or by members of the community.
+For example, children can be placed at risk by family members, other children, or members of the community.

 SAFEGUARDING PRINCIPLES

-• remaining alert and aware of possible safeguarding risks to childrn
+• remaining alert and aware of possible safeguarding risks to children

 • understanding the duty to report specific concerns (and understanding how this interplays with confidentiality)